jamf/JAWA/README.md

 ## What is it?

 Jamf Automation and Webhook Assistant, "JAWA", is a web server for hosting automation tools that interacts with Jamf Pro, Okta, and more.
-It includes a _webhook receiver_ for real-time if-this-then-that automation workflows and _crontab_ for the timed execution of scripts and automated report generation.
-JAWA is intended to make webhooks and automation more accessible to admins of Jamf Pro by providing them with a simple framework with which they can design time-saving workflows and further integrate with other services owned by their organization.
+It includes a _webhook receiver_ for if-this-then-that automation workflows in real-time, and _crontab_ for the timed execution of scripts and automated report generation.
+JAWA is intended to make webhooks and automation more accessible to admins of Jamf Pro by providing them with a simple framework with which they can design time-saving workflows and encourage integrations that connect multiple services within an organization.

 *Check out [JAWA on the Jamf Marketplace](https://marketplace.jamf.com/details/jawa/) for screenshots.*

 ## How it works?

-JAWA is a Python Flask web app which runs on Linux and can be accessed via web-browser.
+JAWA is a Python Flask web app which runs on Linux and can be accessed from a web-browser.
 Once installed, the IT Admin is able to use JAWA to upload, edit, or adjust webhook and timed automations managed by JAWA.
 Automation scripts can be uploaded by the IT admin and be configured to run when triggered (webhook), or run on a timer (cron).
 JAWA leverages Jamf and Okta APIs when creating webhooks in their respective services.